Frequently Asked Questions

 Yes, you are free to publish and share your own submission once you have sent it to the Royal Commission.

-Why is the Royal Commission holding workshops?
+Why did the Royal Commission hold workshops?

 To learn more about Royal Commission workshops, visit our workshops page.